-The total allowable catch (TAC) for Atlantic salmon is fixed each year by the Government of Greenland on the basis of the agreement of the West Greenland Commission in NASCO (Multi-annual Regulatory Measures).
+The total allowable catch (TAC) is set each year by the Government of Greenland on the basis of the agreement of the West Greenland Commission in NASCO (Multi-annual Regulatory Measures).

 The Government of Greenland distributes the TAC via quotas for each management area, in order to ensure that all parts of Greenland have equal access to the salmon fishery.
-The distribution of the quota to each management area is based on historical catch data for the period 2015-20194.
+The distribution of the quota to each management area is based on historical catch data for the period 2015-2020.